Track & Field

 Director of Track and Field | Sprints & Relays | Sean Zeitler '01

-Coach Sean Zeitler has been with team in various capacities for the past 18 years and is entering his 8th year as Head Boys Coach, fifth year as the girls’ spring coach and his first as Director of Track & Field.
+Coach Sean Zeitler has been with team in various capacities for the past 19 years and in 2020, will be entering his 9th year as Head Boys Coach, sixth year as the girls’ sprint coach, his first as Director of Track & Field and second as Head Boys and Girls track and field coach.
+This past season, he helped guide the girls track and field team to their fifth consecutive CIF Championship.
 He competed on the SMCHS track and field team from 1998 - 2001, where he was a team captain in 2000 and 2001, helping to lead the Eagles to their only Orange County Championship in '01.
 Coach earned a CIF Championship in the 300IH in 2001, was part of 2 CIF Championship 4 x 400m relay teams, and competed at the California State Meet on 2 occasions, finishing 7th in 2000 and 5th in 2001.
 Coach had personal bests of 14.92 in the 110HH, 38.30 in the 300IH, and 48.3 relay split on a 3:15.70 CIF Championship 4x400m relay team.
 Collegiality, Coach competed for three years at Cal Poly Pomona University where he was a named a team captain.
 In college, he ran 53.71 in the 400IH at CCAA Conference Finals and was a part of a 3:14.70 4x400m relay team.
 Coach currently working in the Athletic Department as the Sports Information Director and Assistant Athletic Director.
 In the Fall, he is on the freshman football coaching staff where he coaches wide receivers and defensive backs.
 He earned has his B.A.
-Degree in Communications, his Masters Degree in Coaching and Athletic Administration from Concordia University, and was named the OCVarsity Boys Track and Field Coach of the Year in 2018.
-Coach resides in Lake Forest with his wife Meghan and their two daughters, Morgan (5) and Emma (3).
-Coach can be reached at: firstname.lastname@example.org
+Degree in Communications, his Masters Degree in Coaching and Athletic Administration, and was named the OCVarsity Boys Track and Field Coach of the Year in 2018.
+Coach resides in Lake Forest with his wife Meghan and their two daughters, Morgan (6) and Emma (4).
+Coach can be reached at: email@example.com

 Hurdles & Sprints Coach | Dave Zeitler